Magento vs Shopify

 Lots of Apps

 Like Magento, Shopify also has a wide selection of apps you can install on your online store’s website.
-In addition, there are several thousand paid and free apps waiting in the Shopify App Store.
+In addition, several thousand paid and free apps are available in the Shopify app store.
 These apps are handy, as Shopify sometimes lacks specific functions.

 Shopify’s Point of Sale System